nichollsh/MITHRA/README.md

 All spectra are calculated at the surface of the star.

 Pronounced: *mith*-*rah*.
-Named after the Iranian deity of light and the sun.
+Named after the Persian god of light and the sun.

 ## Repository structure
 * `README.md`       - This file